Practice policies – Our approach to your healthcare

 We respect your right to privacy and keep all your health information confidential and secure.
 It is important that the NHS keeps accurate and up-to-date records about your health and treatment so that those treating you can provide the best possible care.
 We have a fully computerised medical record system which means information about your healthcare is held on a secure server.
 You have the right to know what information we hold about you.
 Please ask the receptionist if you wish to see or obtain a copy of your record.
 If you are referred to a hospital specialist you are also welcome to request a copy of the referral letter.

 We aim to treat our patients courteously at all times and expect our patients to treat our staff in a similarly respectful way.
 We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
-If a patient is violent or abusive, they will be warned to stop their behaviour.
+If a patient is violent or abusive or where co-operation has ceased, they will be warned to stop their behaviour.
 If they persist, we may exercise our right to take action to have them removed, immediately if necessary, from our list of patients.
+Where we feel there has been a breakdown in the doctor and patient relationship, a patient could be removed from the practice list.
+More information is available on the General Medical Committee Website: Ending your professional relationship with a patient – GMC (gmc-uk.org)

 Change of patient’s personal details